birdy076/brainfuck-interpreter/README.md

 ## Limitations
 * Tape size is set to 300 by default - change the tapesize variable if you want something different
 * After assigning cells with chars using the ',' command, you will not be able to increment or decrement them.
 The exception to this is if the char is a number.
+* In repl mode the arrow keys will not move the cursor.

 ## REPL Prompts
 In repl mode, the BF prompt looks like
 > (0)\>

 with the current tape pointer position in  parentheses.
 And the input prompt (invoked by ',') being
 > input\>